-Orchiectomy in this case is a bilateral orchiectomy which involves removal of both testicles.
+Orchiectomy in this case is a bilateral orchiectomy, which involves removal of both testicles.
 This stops the production of testosterone in the body to make transitioning from male to female considerably an achievable task.

 Female to Male Transition

-Female to Male Transition are intended to make the patient’s body align with male gender.
-Firstly it includes “Top” Surgeries to remove the breasts and structure a more male-like chest.
+Female to Male Transition are intended to make the patient’s body align with the male gender.
+Firstly, it includes “Top” Surgeries to remove the breasts and structure a more male-like chest.
 Second part is “Bottom” Surgeries like Metoidioplasty (to increase the length of the clitoris).
 And lastly Phalloplasty (to create a penis) and Scrotoplasty (to create a scrotum).